remix-run/react-router/docs/hooks/use-fetcher.md

 The `flushSync` option tells React Router DOM to wrap the initial state update for this `fetcher.load` in a [`ReactDOM.flushSync`][flush-sync] call instead of the default [`React.startTransition`][start-transition].
 This allows you to perform synchronous DOM actions immediately after the update is flushed to the DOM.

-<docs-warning>Please note that this API is marked unstable and may be subject to breaking changes without a major release</docs-warning>

 ### `fetcher.submit()`

 The imperative version of `<fetcher.Form>`.
 If a user interaction should initiate the fetch, you should use `<fetcher.Form>`.
 But if you, the programmer are initiating the fetch (not in response to a user clicking a button, etc.), then use this function.